StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 If there are any steps that are unclear to you or you couldn't make the site or hosting work, don't be afraid to reach out to me.
 I may be a bit slow to respond, but I will eventually help you if I can.

-And if you found this post entertaining or useful, share it on Twitter!
+And if you found this post entertaining or useful, share it on Twitter.
 Let's pave the web with wikis everywhere.

 _Follow me on [Twitter](https://twitter.com/strikingloo) to know when I write a new article._